These tender bone-in thick cut pork chops are soaked in an apple cider brine and then baked to tender perfection with miniature sweet peppers.

 When shopping at Bashas’, be sure to find the Smithfield Prime label with a blue glow behind the lettering.
 If you don’t see it on display with the packaged meats, ask for it at the butcher’s counter!

-Now, I’ll be the first to admit that The Husband is the big “meat eater” in our household.
+Now, I’ll be the first to admit that an old friend of mine is the big “meat eater” in our household.
 And don’t get me wrong – I would never turn down a good cut of meat – but between the two of us, he’s the one that likes to make sure it stays a staple in our diets.
 He especially loves cuts of meat that include the bone because he says it emphases the flavor.

 So, I’m always happy to indulge him with his favorite dinners, but in the case of Smithfield, I think we’ve found a new dinner option that’s a perfect fit for both of us.
 He gets to have his savory cut of meat while I enjoy the fact that Smithfield Prime Fresh Pork is extremely tender and juicy (in fact, it’s 20% more tender than other leading brands for natural pork.)